Leaving a Legacy

 When Carlton Fulford Jr. graduated from the Academy in 1966, his classmates noted in the Lucky Bag yearbook that he was "bound for a successful career."
 That's an understatement.

-"While I could never hope to match Colonel Thompson's accomplishments, I do share his passion about the Naval Academy," said Fulford.
-So, in an effort to ensure his and Mary Ann's commitment to the Academy endures beyond their lifetime, the two have documented their plans to support the Academy in their estate and become members in the Robert Means Thompson Society, which recognizes those who include support for the Academy in their planned giving—and they hope others will join them.
+“While I could never hope to match Colonel Thompson’s accomplishments, I do share his passion about the Naval Academy,” said Fulford.
+In an effort to ensure his and his wife’s commitment to the Academy endures beyond their lifetime, the Fulfords included a gift in their will for the Naval Academy Foundation.

-"I encourage you to consider becoming a member today," said Fulford.
-"Through your participation, you will demonstrate your patriotism, your gratitude to the Naval Academy and your support for future naval leaders.
-You will not regret it!"
+“I encourage you to consider planning a gift from your will,” said Fulford.
+“Through your giving, you will demonstrate your patriotism, your gratitude to the Naval Academy and your support for future naval leaders.
+You will not regret it!”